What is change management?

 Monitor/review - is what we're doing working?

-Reflecting the lenses of people process and things
+Reflecting the lenses of people, processes and things

-Stakeholder identification and analysis – who are they, what do you know about them, who should be responsible for the relationship with them, how do they feel about the change?
+Stakeholder identification and analysis.
+Who are the individuals, groups and teams that are either impacted by the project or have an impact on the success of the project?
+What do you know about them, who should be responsible for the relationship with them and how do they feel about the change?

 Impact Assessment – what’s the impact on them?